 The Simply Organic Giving Fund Grant Program

-Our grant recipients for this year are: Coastal Roots Farm, Emergency Food Network, Project Worthmore, Feed Iowa First and Matthew 25.
+Our grant recipients for this year are: Emergency Food Network, Feed Iowa First, Matthew 25, Project Worthmore and MEANS Database.
 Learn more about each of these organizations and past grant recipients below.

 Simply Organic's Giving History

 Providing consumers the opportunity to use their buying power to support the environmental and social values of organic agriculture has always been part of Simply Organic.
 Since 2001, we've given back more than $2 million to supporting organic agricultural development and grower communities, including:

 - Helping growers in developing countries produce and market certified organic products.

 - Building training centers that teach organic agriculture methods and wells that bring fresh water to villages; supporting schools, meal programs and other social projects in grower communities.